Draugr: Magical abilities

+Icelandic linguist Geir T. Zoëga (1857–1928), in his book "A concise dictionary of old Icelandic" (1910), defined Old Icelandic: trollskapr as:

+The Swedish Academy gives the following description for the word trollskap in Swedish:

+Synonyms to trollskapr and trollskap include: Old Icelandic: trolldómr and trolldom, trollkonst and trollkraft etc. ("sorcery").

+Shapeshifting

-The undead Víga-Hrappr Sumarliðason (Killer-Hrapp) of Laxdaela saga, unlike the typical guardian of a treasure hoard, does not stay put in his burial place but roams around his farmstead of Hrappstaðir, menacing the living.
-Víga-Hrappr's ghost, it has been suggested, was capable of transforming into the seal with human-like eyes which appeared before Þorsteinn svarti/surt (Thorsteinn the Black) sailing by ship, and was responsible for the sinking of the ship to prevent the family from reaching Hrappstaðir.
-The ability to shape-shift has been ascribed to Icelandic ghosts generally, particularly into the shape of a seal.
+The undead Víga-Hrappr Sumarliðason of Laxdaela saga, unlike the typical guardian of a treasure hoard, does not stay put in his burial place but roams around his farmstead of Hrappstaðir, menacing the living.
+Víga-Hrappr's ghost, it has been suggested, was capable of transforming into the seal with human-like eyes which appeared before Þorsteinn svarti/surt (Thorsteinn the Black) sailing by ship, and was responsible for the sinking of the vessel to prevent the family from reaching Hrappstaðir.
+The ability to shapeshift has been ascribed to Icelandic ghosts generally, particularly into the shape of a seal.

 A draugr in Icelandic folktales collected in the modern age can also change into a great flayed bull, a grey horse with a broken back but no ears or tail, and a cat that would sit upon a sleeper's chest and grow steadily heavier until their victim suffocated.

 Other magical abilities

-Draugar have the ability to enter into the dreams of the living, and they will frequently leave a gift behind so that "the living person may be assured of the tangible nature of the visit".
-Draugar also have the ability to curse a victim, as shown in the Grettis saga, where Grettir is cursed to be unable to become any stronger.
-Draugar also brought disease to a village and could create temporary darkness in daylight hours.
-They preferred to be active during the night, although they did not appear to be vulnerable to sunlight like some other revenants.
+Draugrs have the ability to enter into the dreams of the living, and they will frequently leave a gift behind so that "the living person may be assured of the tangible nature of the visit".
+Draugrs also can curse a victim, as shown in Grettis saga, where Grettir is cursed to be unable to become stronger.
+Draugrs also brought disease to a village and could create temporary darkness in daylight hours.
+They preferred to be active during the night, although they did not appear vulnerable to sunlight like some other revenants.
 Draugr can also kill people with bad luck.

 A draugr's presence might be shown by a great light that glowed from the mound like foxfire.
-This fire would form a barrier between the land of the living and the land of the dead.
+This fire would form a barrier between the land of the living and that of the dead.

 The undead Víga-Hrappr exhibited the ability to sink into the ground to escape from Óláfr Hǫskuldsson the Peacock.

-Some draugar are immune to weapons, and only a hero has the strength and courage needed to stand up to so formidable an opponent.
-In legends, the hero would often have to wrestle the draugr back to his grave, thereby defeating him, since weapons would do no good.
+Some draugrs are immune to weapons, and only a hero has the strength and courage to stand up to a formidable opponent.
+In legends, the hero often wrestled a draugr back to his grave to defeat them since weapons would do no good.
 A good example of this is found in Hrómundar saga Gripssonar.
-Iron could injure a draugr, as is the case with many supernatural creatures, although it would not be sufficient to stop it.
-Sometimes the hero is required to dispose of the body in unconventional ways.
-The preferred method is to cut off the draugr's head, burn the body, and dump the ashes in the sea—the emphasis being on making absolutely sure that the draugr was dead and gone.
+Iron could injure a draugr, as with many supernatural creatures, although it would not be sufficient to stop it.
+Sometimes, the hero must dispose of the body in unconventional ways.
+The preferred method is to cut off the draugr's head, burn the body, and dump the ashes in the sea—the emphasis being on making sure that the draugr was dead and gone.